The top of a cake with hot pink roses, napkins and spoons.

 • Buttercream frosting works well for holding flowers in place

-• For extra security, you can use floral tape on stems to prevent any sap from leaking into the frosting
+• For extra security, you can use floral tape or wrap parchment paper on stems to prevent any sap from leaking into the frosting

 • Remember, less is often more - don't overcrowd your design